Mushroomhead: XX and XIII (2000–2005)

 After an extensive world tour, vocalist J Mann announced he was leaving the band in August 2004, citing exhaustion and to take care of his sick father.
 He was replaced by Three Quarters Dead singer, Waylon.
 In August 2005, Mushroomhead self-released its first DVD on its own Filthy Hands label – "Volume 1".
 Produced, directed, shot, and edited by the band, Volume 1 covers the band's rise in the 2000s with live performances, music videos, and behind the scenes footage.

 While on the road in 2005, Mushroomhead began the process of writing new material and recording a new album.
 In December 2005, Mushroomhead signed with Megaforce Records, ensuring the new album's availability nationally and internationally.
 On June 6, 2006, Mushroomhead launched Mushroom Kombat – an interactive flash feature as a part of the band's official website.
 The mini-game pits band members against each other in a Mortal Kombat-style environment, with each member having a unique fatality.

 In 2005, Bronson announced that he was leaving the band to further his studies.
 Rather than recruiting another guitarist, the band decided to let Gravy do all the guitar parts for their new album.
 Gravy had said, "it worked out really well, because Bronson wasn't a natural [guitar] player.
 Now that he's gone, I don't have to worry anymore that my riffs will be too difficult for him to play."
-Since then, Mushroomhead continues with only one guitarist.
+Since then, Mushroomhead continued with only one guitarist until Gravy's return in 2022.

 Mushroomhead headlined with Dope, Nocturne, and New Orleans locals Invain on the Music For Freedom Tour sponsored by Jägermeister at the House of Blues in New Orleans, Louisiana on Tuesday, August 16, 2005.
 This show was one of the last big acts to play in New Orleans for a long time due to Hurricane Katrina striking New Orleans on August 29, 2005.